vincen-github/mlimpl/README.md

 This Repository is some code which packages commonly used methods in machine learning.

-I will make subsequent updates to the code.
+I will make subsequent update.

 u can obtain the specific usage details from the source code.